itsasimiqbal/DeNeRD/README.md

 The code is sucessfully tested on Windows 10, x64-based processor with NVIDIA Quadro P4000 GPU.

-#### 1. Copy/Download your dataset images and place them in /dataset folder, you can put each brain section (.png/.jpg) image inside sub-folders: i01, i02, ... i0N.
+#### 1. Copy/Download your dataset images and place them in /dataset folder, you can put each brain section (.png/.jpg) image inside sub-folders: i01, i02, ... iN.
 As a sample, four brain sections from Allen Brain data is already placed in the folders.
 ```
 dataset --> i01, i02, ..., iN
 ```